netwerk-digitaal-erfgoed/cm-implementation-guidelines/README.md

 ### 2.1 Using your own terminology source
 An institution can create and use its own terminology source.
 Most of the time a collection management system facilitates the development and maintenance of a thesaurus or set of persons.
 These sources contain the terms that the collection manager can use when describing heritage objects.
 This makes it easy to relate terms.
 A limitation, however, is that the maintenance of ones own source could be cumbersome.
 Another limitation is that the terms in the source may not be known to users outside the institution.
 This reduces the ability to connect sources from different institutions.

 In the terminology management module of a collection management system the user should be able to relate the internal term to an external one.
 One could for instance state that the internal term for 'schilderij' is an exact match with the external term 'paintings' in the AAT.
-Other types of relations are possible, for instance an internal term 'oil-painting' is a narrower term of the AAT 'paintings' (see: [2.3.2](https://github.com/netwerk-digitaal-erfgoed/cm-implementation-guidelines/#232-technology-and-datamodel)) Of course this external term is defined with the proper URI, and stored as such.
+Other types of relations are possible, for instance an internal term 'oil-painting' is a narrower term of the AAT 'paintings' (see: [section 2.3.2](https://github.com/netwerk-digitaal-erfgoed/cm-implementation-guidelines/#232-technology-and-datamodel)) Of course this external term is defined with the proper URI, and stored as such.
 The process of relating terms form one (internal) terminology source with another (external) one, is called _alignment_.

 If a terminology source is developed and used instead of a standardized one, the terminology source apparently has an added value to the field.
-For that reason the collection management system must be able to publish the terminology source, with alignments, as Linked Data (see: [2.3](https://github.com/netwerk-digitaal-erfgoed/cm-implementation-guidelines/#23-publishing-terminology-sources)).
+For that reason the collection management system must be able to publish the terminology source, with alignments, as Linked Data (see: [section 2.3](https://github.com/netwerk-digitaal-erfgoed/cm-implementation-guidelines/#23-publishing-terminology-sources)).

 ### 2.2 Using standardized terminology sources
 Using terms that are not connected to the network of internationally standardized terminology sources reduces the ability to connect sources from different institutions.
 We recommend to use as much standardized terms as possible.